bjmcdonald002/lol-win-predict/README.md

 Findings will appear in a forthcoming research article.

 ## Author
-*Barrett James McDonald — Ph.D.
+*Barrett James McDonald, Ph.D.
 Student, University of South Florida*

 ---